Leepermatt/cse212-final_project/03-Trees.md

 * Inefficient for certain operations like sorting and grouping.

 ## When to use
-* When you need to stroe data and have a quick efficient recall of tha data.
+* When you need to store data and have a quick efficient recall of tha data.
-* When seatch time matters for data retrieval
+* When search time matters for data retrieval

 ## Code to initialize a tree node
 ``` python